jason-28/Learning-Note/SQL/SELECT from WORLD Tutorial練習.md

 ## Show the name and the continent - but substitute Eurasia for Europe and Asia; substitute America - for each country in North America or South America or Caribbean.
 Show countries beginning with A or B

+SELECT name,
-SELECT name,CASE WHEN continent='Europe' or continent='Asia' THEN 'Eurasia'
+CASE WHEN continent='Europe' or continent='Asia' THEN 'Eurasia'

 WHEN continent='North America' or continent='South America' or continent='Caribbean' THEN 'America'
      ELSE continent END as newcontinent

 FROM world
 WHERE name LIKE 'A%' or name LIKE 'B%'